This one is ripe for a Willy Wonka and the Chocolate Factory golden egg reference.

-So instead, I prefer to think of lead qualification more as a schoolyard merry-go-round.
-Or rather, what I’m sure you used to do on a schoolyard merry-go-round when you were a kid…
+I prefer to think of lead qualification more as what I’m sure you used to do on a schoolyard merry-go-round when you were a kid…

-Remember this childhood memory?
-Four to eight friends and you on the contraption, gripping the bars as tight as possible.
-And another along the outside, mustering every ounce of strength to spin the merry-go-round faster and faster and faster, until…
+4 to 8 friends and you on the contraption, gripping the bars as tight as possible.

 Then WHOOSH!
 Another!
 Then another!

-It’s not just one question that shows if a lead is a good fit for your business.
-Instead, it’s a process of weeding out the weaker candidates.
-Like the g-forces of the merry-go-round steadily rising to throw off another one of your friends.
+- Why it’s not just one question that shows if a lead is a good fit for your products or service but a process of weeding out weaker prospects.

-So the question is, what kinds of changes can you implement to qualify your leads past the point of a single question?
+- What changes you can implement to qualify your leads past the point of a single question.

-Why Do You Need To Bother Qualifying Anyways?
+Why Do You Need to Bother Qualifying Leads Anyways?